xywangM/CellTAD/README.md

     --run-augmentation --augmentation-anchor-only \
     --run-identification --run-visualization
 ```
-The augmentation is long (Step 2 about 18 minutes on CPU, Step 3 processes every cell), so run it in `tmux` / `nohup`.
+The augmentation is a little long, so run it in `tmux` / `nohup`.
 Finished steps are skipped when the command is rerun. `CellTAD.log` holds only the messages of `CellTAD.py` itself; append `2>&1 | tee run_console.log` to keep the output of every step.

 CellTAD runs the following steps: